ShootingStar91/rustetris/backlog.md

 ++ Main tasks
 [DONE] 1.
-Destroy a full line and move all other dead pieces downwards [DONE partly] 2.
+Destroy a full line and move all other dead pieces downwards [DONE] 2.
 Create other types of pieces randomly
-3. Recognize when game is over, meaning when a spawned piece cannot move even once (or is already overlapping) [DONE] 4.
+[Done] 3.
+Recognize when game is over, meaning when a spawned piece cannot move even once (or is already overlapping) [DONE] 4.
 Drop with space or downkey
+[Done] Show where piece is gonna fall to
+6. Show what piece comes next

 ++ Secondary tasks
 1. Colors for pieces